 No Layoffs, Salaries On Time: Danube Group Chairman Rizwan Sajan Assures Its 6000+ Workforce Despite Geopolitical Uncertainty

-(MENAFN- Mid-East Info) At a time when the US–Israel–Iran conflict is reshaping geopolitical and economic realities, businesses across the region are being tested on their ability to adapt and endure.
-Against this backdrop, Danube Group's Founder and Chairman Rizwan Sajan is setting a strong example of leadership by standing firmly by its workforce.
+(MENAFN- sloughpr) Dubai, United Arab Emirates, April 02, 2026: At a time when the US–Israel–Iran conflict is reshaping geopolitical and economic realities, businesses across the region are being tested on their ability to adapt and endure.
+Against this backdrop, Danube Group’s Founder and Chairman Rizwan Sajan is setting a strong example of leadership by standing firmly by its workforce.

 Legal Disclaimer: